-- If your child does not take this drug with lots of liquid, it may swell and block your child’s throat or swallowing tube (esophagus).
-This may cause choking.
-Do not give if your child has trouble swallowing.
-If your child has chest pain, throws up, or has trouble swallowing or breathing after taking this drug, get help right away.
+- If you do not take this drug with lots of liquid, it may swell and block your throat or swallowing tube (esophagus) and may cause choking.
+Do not take if you have trouble swallowing.
+If you have chest pain, are throwing up, or have trouble swallowing or breathing after taking this drug, get help right away.

 - Trouble swallowing.

-- If your child takes more than 1 capsule per dose, be sure your child swallows only 1 capsule at a time.
+- If you take more than 1 capsule per dose, be sure to swallow only 1 capsule at a time.

 - Store at room temperature.

 - Store in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.